 8.2 Measuring Cost-Effectiveness

-Section 8-103: In submitting proposed Energy Efficiency and Demand Response Plans and funding levels to meet the savings goals adopted by the Act, Program Administrators shall: Demonstrate that its overall Portfolio of Energy Efficiency and Demand Response Measures, not including Programs covered by item (4) of this subsection (f), are Cost-Effective using the Total Resource Cost Test and represent a diverse cross-section of opportunities for Customers of all rate classes to participate in the Programs.
+Section 8-103B: In submitting proposed Energy Efficiency and Demand Response Plans and funding levels to meet the savings goals adopted by the Act, Program Administrators shall: Demonstrate that its overall Portfolio of Measures, not including Low-Income Programs described in subsection (c) of this Section, is Cost-Effective using the Total Resource Cost Test or complies with paragraphs (1) through (3) of subsection (f) of this Section and represents a diverse cross-section of opportunities for Customers of all rate classes, other than those Customers described in subsection (l) of this Section, to participate in the Programs.
+Individual Measures need not be Cost Effective.

-The low-income measures described in subsection (f)(4) of this section shall not be required to meet the Total Resource Cost Test.

 Section 8-104: In submitting proposed Energy Efficiency Plans and funding levels to meet the savings goals adopted by this Act the utility shall: Demonstrate that its overall Portfolio of Energy Efficiency Measures, not including Programs covered by item (4) of this subsection (f), are Cost-Effective using the Total Resource Cost Test and represent a diverse cross section of opportunities for Customers of all rate classes to participate in the Programs.

-Section 16-111.5B: Each Illinois utility procuring power, pursuant to this Act, shall annually provide to the IPA, by July 15 of each year, or such other date as may be required by the Commission or agency, an assessment of Cost-Effective Energy Efficiency Programs or Measures, that could be included in the procurement plan, as described in Section 16-111.5B(a)(3).
-The Illinois Power Agency shall include in the procurement plan prepared pursuant to paragraph (2) of subsection (d) of Section 16-111.5 of this Act Energy Efficiency Programs and Measures it determines are Cost-Effective and the associated annual energy savings goal included in the annual solicitation process and assessment submitted pursuant to paragraph (3) of this subsection (a).
-Pursuant to paragraph (4) of subsection (d) of Section 16-111.5 of this Act, the Commission shall also approve the Energy Efficiency Programs and Measures included in the procurement plan, including the annual energy savings goal, if the Commission determines they fully capture the potential for all achievable Cost-Effective savings, to the extent practicable, and otherwise satisfy the requirements of Section 8-103 of the Act.

 8.3 Calculating TRC

-Measure-level, Program-level, and a Portfolio-level TRC shall be calculated prospectively and included in the Section 8-103 and Section 8-104 Plan filings.
-Program Administrators may calculate a single TRC for joint Programs proposed in the Section 8-103 and Section 8-104 Plan filings.
+Measure-level, Program-level, and a Portfolio-level TRC shall be calculated prospectively and included in the Section 8-103B and Section 8-104 Plan filings.
+Program Administrators may calculate a single TRC for joint Programs proposed in the Section 8-103B and Section 8-104 Plan filings.
 Program Administrators offering integrated gas and electric Energy Efficiency Programs per Section 8-104(f)(6) may calculate a single Portfolio-level TRC.
-Program-level TRC shall be calculated prospectively and included in the Section 16-111.5B submittals.
-For Section 8-103 Programs, a retrospective Portfolio-level TRC shall be calculated annually and at the end of the Plan using evaluation research findings and the best available information.
+For Section 8-103B Programs, a retrospective Portfolio-level TRC shall be calculated annually and at the end of the Plan using evaluation research findings and the best available information.
 For Section 8-104 Programs, a retrospective Portfolio-level TRC shall be calculated at the end of the Plan using evaluation research findings and the best available information.
 However, Program Administrators shall consider performing retrospective and/or prospective TRC calculations on an annual basis in order to inform the planning and implementation of efficiency Programs going forward, or as otherwise directed and/or approved by the Commission.

 On the cost-side of the equation, when performing a Measure-level TRC, only the Incremental Costs of the Measure should be included.